ganmahmud/todo-app/README.md

 _`php spark serve`_

 ## Database
 During the development I used the _XAMPP_ to run the MariaDB service.
 You can choose what is convenient for you.
 You will find SQL file in the `SQL` folder of the project's root directory.
+For configuring database settings to run project, please check the `.env` file.

 ## Project Overview